 How Long Do They Last

 Search the internet long enough and you are sure to find thousands of answers to this one question.
 How long will my seeds last before they will no longer germinate?

 It is important to know that your heirloom seeds do not expire like milk would.
 When milk goes bad it’s bad and you probably should not drink it.
 What happens with seeds is their germination rate begins to decline over time.
 What once took 3 to 7 days to germinate, may now take a couple of weeks.
 That length of time expands until eventually, the seeds simply will not germinate.

 The rate of decline for germination varies by seed variety as well.
-Onions have shorter time frames then save certain species of squash.
+Onions have shorter time frames than, certain species of squash.
 A good rule of thumb is, when stored properly, your seeds should be plenty viable for well more than 2 to 5 years.

 Once you start reaching that 2 to 5 year range for your seeds, you will want to make sure you grow the items that are the oldest and save some new seeds so that you continually replenish your supply.
 Even if you only grow one plant to accomplish this, just make sure you save plenty of the seeds.